-Rosemount Inc. has an IEC 61508 compliant development process as defined in Error!
-Reference source not found..
+Rosemount Inc. has an IEC 61508 compliant development process as defined in [D17].
 The process defines a safety lifecycle which meets the requirements for a safety lifecycle as documented in IEC 61508.
 Throughout all phases of this lifecycle, fault avoidance measures are included.
 Such measures include design reviews, FMEDA, code reviews, unit testing, integration testing, fault injection testing, etc.